ingonyama-zk/developer-docs/docs/icicle/golang-bindings.md

 # How do the Golang bindings work?

-The shared libraries produced from the CUDA code compilation are used to bind Golang to ICICLE's CUDA code.
+The static libraries produced from the CUDA code compilation are used to bind Golang to ICICLE's CUDA code.

-1. These shared libraries (`libbn254.so`, `libbls12_381.so`, `libbls12_377.so`, `libbw6_671.so`) can be imported in your Go project to leverage the GPU accelerated functionalities provided by ICICLE.
+1. These static libraries (`libbn254.so`, `libbls12_381.so`, `libbls12_377.so`, `libbw6_671.so`) can be imported in your Go project to leverage the GPU accelerated functionalities provided by ICICLE.

-2. In your Go project, you can use `cgo` to link these shared libraries.
+2. In your Go project, you can use `cgo` to link these static libraries.
 Here's a basic example on how you can use `cgo` to link these libraries:

 ```go
 /*